prikshit-08/Smart-Calculator/README.md

 - Run the index.html file to start using the calculator.
 - Note : To use voice input active internet connection is required.
-- Note : Web Speech API is not fully supported by all the browser, so tryto us this application in Google Chrome(*Firefox doesnot Support WEb Speech API).
+- Note : Web Speech API is not fully supported by all the browser, so try to us this application in Google Chrome(*Firefox doesnot Support Web Speech API).

 ## Technology Used
 ---